 Filled with plenty of shrines and temples, Sendai is an ancient city with plenty of sightseeing spots based around the city’s founder: Date Masamune.
 The Sendai City Museum gives a solid history of his leadership and legacy as does the Sendai Castle.
 For some cultural trips, visit the stunning Osaki Hachimangu, one of the most beautiful shrines going, and the Rinnoji Temple is worth a visit too (photo above).

-Known as the city of trees, you can stroll down the Jozenji-dori Avenue, which is lined (fittingly) with trees and is filled with cute cafes and shops to enjoy.
+Known as the city of trees, you can stroll down the Jozenji-dori Avenue, which is lined (fittingly) with trees and is filled with cute cafes and shops to enjoy, as well as the acclaimed modern architecture of the Sendai Mediatheque building.
 If you’re able to spend an evening in the city, you can enjoy the lively entertainment district of Kokubuncho with all its bars and slightly seedy joints to explore.

 Food specialties of Sendai include grilled beef tongue, aka gyutan, which is a must-try for meat eaters, and is sold at over 100 restaurants in the city.
 For fresh produce and treats you can visit the Asaichi Market, nicknamed Sendai’s Kitchen, which is only a few minutes’ walk from the West Exit of the station.
 The city has a Loople Bus which lets you hop on and off across the city at all the main sites, and can be used with the all-day pass.